JuliaPlots/AbstractPlotting.jl/docs/src/makielayout/tutorial.md

 ## Scene and Layout

-First, we import CairoMakie, which brings in AbstractPlotting and MakieLayout as well.
+First, we import CairoMakie, which brings in AbstractPlotting, and MakieLayout.
 Then we create the main scene and layout.
 The function `layoutscene` is a convenience function that creates a `Scene` which has a `GridLayout` attached to it that always fills the whole scene area.